Linear Cross-Lingual Mapping of Sentence Embeddings: Observations

-Similarly to the orthogonality conditions, the dilation measures $\frac{\sigma(\alpha)}{\bar\alpha}$ and $r(\alpha)$ are better (lower) for the transformation trained on Tatoeba (Table \ref{tab:eval_orthogonality_Tatoeba}) than on UNPC (Table \ref{tab:eval_orthogonality_UN}), for all three languages Spanish ($es$), French ($fr$) and Russian ($ru$).
-In Tatoeba table Berber and Esperanto languages have the worst $\frac{\sigma(\alpha)}{\bar\alpha}$ and $r(\alpha)$.
-The normalized range $r(\alpha)$ is high for most langauges in both tables \ref{tab:eval_orthogonality_Tatoeba} and \ref{tab:eval_orthogonality_UN}.
-Altogether, we have to conclude that orthogonality is only crudely satisfied by the linear transform $(A,b)$.
+Similarly to the orthogonality conditions, the dilation quality measures $\frac{\sigma(\alpha)}{\bar\alpha}$ and $r(\alpha)$ are better (lower) for the transformation trained on Tatoeba (Table \ref{tab:eval_orthogonality_stretch_Tatoeba}) than on UNPC (Table \ref{tab:eval_orthogonality_stretch_UN}), for all three languages they have in common: Spanish ($es$), French ($fr$) and Russian ($ru$).
+Both measures generally follow similar trends across the languages.